 The late Gus Damianos and Brian Homoki were instrumental in maintaining the family business.
 Gus had a great job as a crane operator in the National Tube mill and joined Al in the store following Jim’s passing.
 Gus also was a fine commercial artist.
 Brian started at Jim’s in the early 70’s with a dream to stay forever (and be joined later by his son, Frank).
 Unfortunately, both Gus and Brian lost the battle of life at early ages.
 We miss them very much.

-Mike Bosway, always an important leader in the store, was named Manager in 2018.
+Mike Bosway, an important leader in the store, became Manager in 2018.
 He has considered “Jim’s crew” to be his family since the late 1990s.
 A graduate of West Mifflin High School, Mike furthered his education at Penn State University.
 Mike goes for the Cheeseburger with Jim’s Famous Sauce, onions and pickles.
 When asked what has kept him on the job for so long, he offered, “The work environment is great!
 I enjoy the other ‘guys,’ and I rather liked Al’s jokes.”

 Shawn Hone is Assistant Manager.
 He started working during his senior year of high school in 2012, and is a dedicated worker who takes pride in his work (really enjoys cooking).
 His favorite sandwich is the Cheeseburger with sauce, onions, and pickle.